Do LLMs Play Dice? Exploring Probability Distribution Sampling in Large Language Models for Behavioral Simulation: Experiment

-For the random variable $X$ and the probability distribution $PD_X$ it obeys, the KS test is used to determine whether the sequence sampled by the LLM agent can match $PD_X$.
-Here, we set the significance level $\alpha$ in the KS test to the commonly used 0.01, the average p-value is $p\text{-}mean$, and the test pass rate is $success\text{-}ks$.
+In this section, we answered question RQ2.
+In experiments where the prompt is $prom$, the Poisson distribution experiment of GPT-4, and the Exponential distribution experiment of GPT-3.5, GPT-4, and Claude2.1, the LLM agents could answer the distribution.
+Therefore, in these four groups of experiments, we reused the data from the experiment where the prompt is $prom_{D}$.

-As shown in Table \ref{table-prompt} and Table \ref{table-prompt-D}, from the perspective of $success\text{-}ks$, most models can achieve the highest test pass rate on the normal distribution, while the $success\text{-}ks$ on other probability distributions is lower, and in many cases the $success\text{-}ks$ is 0\%.
-Judging from the $p\text{-}mean$, the simulation performance of all models on normal distribution, uniform distribution, and binomial distribution is much higher than exponential distribution and Poisson distribution.
-At the same time, during our experiments, we found that the Vicuna model often incorrectly answered questions about other probability distributions as normal distributions.
-We speculate that the reason for this phenomenon may be that there are more data consistent with the normal distribution in the LLM training data, while there are fewer exponential distribution and Poisson distribution data.
+As shown in Table~\ref{table-prompt} and Table~\ref{table-prompt-D}, from the perspective of $RT$, most models can achieve the highest test pass rate on the Normal distribution, while the $RT$ on other probability distributions is lower, and in many cases the $RT$ is 0\%.
+Judging from the $p$, the simulation performance of all models on Normal, Uniform, and Binomial distribution is much higher than on the Exponential and Poisson distribution.

-The probability distribution sampling performance of GPT-4 is better than other models in half of the experimental groups, followed by Claude2.1 with better performance.
-In addition, by comparing experiments with $prompt$ and $prompt_D$, we found that asking LLM agents by adding "what probability distribution does this sequence conform to" in the prompt can increase the $p\text{-}mean$, indicating that this method can improve the probability distribution sampling ability of LLM agents, but the p-value is still difficult to reach the significance level $\alpha$.
-Therefore, we believe that LLM agents do not have the ability to sample from known probability distributions, but for simple probability distributions, tools can be used to improve sampling performance.
+At the same time, during our experiments, we found that the Vicuna model often incorrectly answered questions about other distributions as Normal distributions.
+We speculate that the reason for this phenomenon may be that there is more data consistent with the Normal distribution in the LLMs training data, while there is less data for Exponential and Poisson distribution.

+Additionally, we found that experiments using \(prom_D\) result in a larger \(p\) value compared to those using \(prom\).
+This suggests that this method can enhance the distribution sampling ability of LLM agents, although the p-value often fails to reach $\alpha$.

+Therefore, we conclude that while LLM agents lack the ability to sample from explicit probability distributions, CoT method can be employed to enhance their performance.